omar0z/pluralsight-solr-search-playbook/README.md

 - Your Solr core
 - The source text field where the clustering will be based on

 Edit the `dashboard-page.component.html` to customize the view bindings according to your Solr schema.
+The tool is already configured to fetch, display and iterate over your data (`*ngFor="let doc of documentsOnDisplay"`).
+Just use the angular notation (`{{doc.your_field_here}}`) to create the necessary bindings on the card title and on the card content to get started!.

 ## Any problem?
 Contact us! : CNECT-ECDORIS@ec.europa.eu